HarwinBorger/SpaceFramework/docs/getting-started/welcome.md

 Were most front-end frameworks focus only on the horizontal grid, the SpaceFramework works differently.
 Instead it has a strong focus on the **vertical grid** and the **vertical rhythms**.
 The horizontal grid is of course just as important.
 But there are plenty of those already.
 The vertical algorithm ensures you perfect **balanced** websites.

-The core of the framework lays in the use of so called **Space-Units**.
-With Space-Units a virtual is created on which every element in the website is aligned on.
+The core of the framework lays in the use of the so called **Space-Units**.
+With Space-Units, a virtual grid is created on which every element in the website is aligned on.

 ## Vision
 With the SpaceFramework I want to reach perfection in typography and layout alignments.
 This I want to do by closing the gap between what a front-end developer can do and what a designer wants them to do.
 The SpaceFramework is build with typographical rules in mind.